 Dividing the planet into four areas necessarily called for a continental criterion, though somehow modified to make the volumes even in extension.
-The insufficient demographic size of Oceania was solved by adding the Pacific to the Asian continent; the two (or three) Americas were dealt with in a single volume; the smaller economic scale of Africa was made up for with the inclusion of the Middle East; and Europe includes the Russian territories in Asia.
-Hence, the first volume, Asia and Pacific, took off in the region of 'The Great Game' and traveled through the continent all the way to the ocean; the second volume of the series, America, explored it from the Arctic to the Southern Cone; the third volume, Africa and Middle East, went from Southern Africa to the Bosphorus; and the fourth and last, Europe, starts its itinerary in Russia to conclude at the finis terrae of the Iberian Peninsula.
-Here we document the last stretch of this long journey, with an architectural voyage through a continent that during the last decade has witnessed with perplexity the transition from economic splendor to financial collapse and, with it, the loss of some of the benefits of the Welfare State, a model thought exportable to the rest of the world.
-The selection of works in this Atlas can be considered thus as a portrait of a very recent but already vanished past, a time defined by prosperity, optimism and an architecture that, inevitably, is now called upon to transform itself.
+The insufficient demographic size of Oceania was solved by adding the Pacific to the Asian continent; the two (or three) Americas are dealt with in a single volume; the smaller economic scale of Africa was made up for with the inclusion of the Middle East; and Europe includes the Russian territories in Asia.
+Hence, the first volume, Asia and Pacific, took off in the territory of 'The Great Game' and traveled through the continent all the way to the ocean; the second volume of the series.
+America, explored it from the Arctic to the Southern Cone; the third volume, Africa and Middle East, goes from Southern Africa to the Bosphorus; and the fourth and last, Europe, will start the itinerary in Russia to conclude it at the finis terrae of the Iberian Peninsula.
+This volume covers the third stage of the journey, with an architectural tour through lands that still bear the imprint of European colonialism or the Ottoman Empire; where independence has produced bittersweet fruits, as much in Sub-Saharan Africa as in the Islamic world, now in very deep turmoil; where extreme inequality is usually more related to oil reserves than to endogenous development; and where extraordinary building cultures, whether historical or vernacular, compete in disadvantage with the standardizing forces of globalization.